This section showcases the results of the risk assessment methodology and analyses the results for each of the

 KNC Counterparty Risk: B+

-Kyber is a decentralised protocol, non-custodial and open source with over 50,000 holders.
+Kyber is a decentralised protocol, non-custodial and open source with nearly 100,000 holders.

 KNC Market Risk: B-

 Kyber’s decentralised exchange provides an important number of KNC token pairs with good volume (even on centralised exchanges) and decent market capitalisation.
 KNC’s price has been rather volatile with a recent spike driven by a new version of the protocol.